schappim/mBot-Gitbook/section-4-chapter-23-the-if-and-ifelse-control-structure.md

 \[Image 4.22.3: Where to place the operator block\]

-### A program that makes desicions
+### A program that makes decisions

-Let's create a new program: File &gt; New and use an if...else block to make a desicion
+Let's create a new program: File &gt; New and use an if...else block to make a decision

 First, let's create a variable distance and by adding blocks and fit them together let's compose the program shown in the image below: